All applicants whose first language is not English must meet Humber’s English Language Proficiency Policy.

 |September 2017||Online||Open||Not Available|

-Qualified graduates of this certificate program will be eligible to apply their academic credits toward further study in the Funeral Director Class 1 (Embalming) or Funeral Director Class 2 (Non-Embalming) programs, should they wish to upgrade their credential and become a licensed funeral director.View Program
+Qualified graduates of the Funeral Pre-Planner certificate program will be eligible to apply their academic credits toward further study in the Funeral Director Class 1 (Embalming) or Funeral Director Class 2 (Non-Embalming) programs, should they wish to upgrade their credential and become a licensed funeral director.View Program

 Humber has a number of transfer agreements with other postsecondary institutions (within Canada and around the world) that enables students and graduates to use their Humber credential to gain advanced standing in another program.